March 12, 2021

 Read for Fun

 I often hear teachers throughout the school year saying, “I just wish I had more time to read for fun.”
 Well, this is your chance.
-It doesn’t matter if you’re reading Fifty Years of 60 Minutes or Fifty Shades of Grey — read what you want.
 Read what makes you happy.
 Just read.
-If you’re like me, it’s really easy to get sucked into a Criminal Minds or SVU marathon (and don’t get me wrong, you should spend plenty of time doing that, too), but be sure to read.
-Plus, talking about what you read over the summer can be a great conversation piece with your students in the fall (unless you did, indeed, read Fifty Shades of Grey).
+Plus, talking about what you read over the summer can be a great conversation piece with your students in the fall.

 As the years pass by, the idea of sitting in a workshop in the summer is less and less appealing.
 I used to feel bad about this; however, I’ve come to realize that there’s nothing wrong with avoiding a workshop — as long as I’m finding ways to continue to grow as an educator.